oasis-tcs/openc2-oc2ls/oc2ls.md

 | **created** | Date-Time | Creation date/time of the content. |
 | **from** | String | Authenticated identifier of the creator of or authority for execution of a message. |
 | **to** | ArrayOf(String) | Authenticated identifier(s) of the authorized recipient(s) of a message. |

-**Note:**

-Implementations may use environment variables, private APIs, data structures, class instances, pointers, or other mechanisms to represent Messages within the local environment.
-However the internal representation of a Message does not affect interoperability and is therefore beyond the scope of OpenC2.
-This means that the Message content is a data structure in whatever form is used within an implementation, not a serialized representation of that structure.
-Content is the input provided to a serializer or the output of a de-serializer.
-Msg_type is a three-element enumeration whose protocol representation is defined in each transfer spec, for example as a string, an integer, or a two-bit field.
-The internal form of enumerations, like content, does not affect interoperability and is therefore unspecified.

 **Usage Requirements:**